 This machine is a compact tool carrier intended for use in various earth and materials moving activities for landscaping and construction work.
 It is designed to operate a wide variety of attachments each of which perform a specialized function.
+Using this product for purposes other than its intended use could prove dangerous to you and bystanders.

 Read this information carefully to learn how to operate and maintain your product properly and to avoid injury and product damage.
 You are responsible for operating the product properly and safely.

-You may contact Toro directly at www.Toro.com for product safety and operation training materials, accessory information, help finding a dealer, or to register your product.
+Visit www.Toro.com for product safety and operation training materials, accessory information, help finding a dealer, or to register your product.